 San Francisco District Attorney Chesa Boudin hosted a conference about centering survivors and creating non--harmful interventions on the eve of the National Domestic Violence Awareness month

-On the eve of National Domestic Violence Awareness Month, San Francisco District Attorney Chesa Boudin hosted a forum entitled ‘Centering survivors of Interpersonal Violence: creating interventions that heal, not harm.’
+On the eve of National Domestic Violence Awareness Month, San Francisco District Attorney Chesa Boudin hosted a forum titled ‘Centering survivors of Interpersonal Violence: creating interventions that heal, not harm.’

 Hosted by the SFDA Victim Services Division, forum discussions centered on interpersonal violence, why systems in place don’t meet the needs of survivors, and what systems in place can do better for survivors.
 Panelists included experts, advocates and survivors who spoke about their experiences creating better interventions that center and meet the needs of survivors of interpersonal violence.